ObaraEmmanuel/Formation/docs/component_pane.rst

  * Widget (*widgets that have special functionality*)
  * Input (*widgets that allow text and other values to be input*)

 More groups may appear depending on what extensions you are using.
-The canvas tool for example may avail an additional ``canvas`` group with widgets that can be drawn on a canvas.
-Find out more on this in the :ref:`canvas` section
+The `canvas tool <canvas>`_ for example may avail an additional ``canvas`` group with widgets that can be drawn on a canvas and the menu tool will avail the ``menu`` group.

 .. note::